msafryx/red-wine-quality-prediction-ml-streamlit/README.md

-# 🍷 Wine Quality Prediction – Machine Learning App
+# 🍷 Red Wine Quality Prediction – Machine Learning App

 ## Overview
 This project demonstrates a **complete Machine Learning pipeline** — from **data exploration and model training** to **deployment with Streamlit Cloud**.